Agriculture Must Unite to Fight New World Screwworm

 LEAD

-In this week’s commentary, American Farm Bureau Federation President Zippy Duvall shipping disruptions are putting planting season at risk.
+In this week’s commentary, American Farm Bureau Federation President Zippy Duvall tells us all of agriculture must work to eradicate the pest.

 SCRIPT